-Considering it is such an important subject area at school, there are a great many children growing up believing they can’t do it, and once that belief becomes ingrained it’s hard to get past it.
-The easy answer is to tell your child that it doesn’t matter, that nobody uses math skills once they’ve left school anyway, and that you weren’t particularly good at it either.
+Many children are growing up believing they can’t do it, and once that belief becomes ingrained, it’s hard to get past it.
+The easy answer is to tell your child that it doesn’t matter because nobody uses math skills once they’ve left school, and that you weren’t particularly good at it either.
 Unfortunately, that doesn’t cut it.
-Math does matter and you do use it when you’ve left school, though you may not realize it.
+Math does matter, and you do use it when you’ve left school, though you may not realize it.

 Research by Dr. Tanya Evans of Stanford University suggests that those with a better aptitude at math have more connections in their brains, are better problem solvers, have a higher level of analytical skills and greater visual attention.
-In addition, we use math to tell the time, to work out bus timetables, to weigh and measure, to work out change or how to divide a bill – we use it all the time, in every area of our life.
-Yet the most recent OECD (Office for Economic Cooperation and Development) study into student attainment, the Program for International Student Assessment (PISA) has the UK ranked 20th in the world for mathematical performance and the USA ranked 36th.
+In addition, we use math to tell the time, to work out bus timetables, to weigh and measure, to work out change, or how to divide a bill.
+We use math all the time, in every area of our life.
+Yet the most recent OECD (Office for Economic Cooperation and Development) study into student attainment, the Program for International Student Assessment (PISA), has the UK ranked 20th in the world for mathematical performance and the USA ranked 36th.

 1. Start with young children by counting everything

-A lot of math is abstract, so anchoring the idea of number to quantity or to actual objects is really important.
-This is called 1:1 correspondence.
-Rather than learning to count by rote, counting “things”, such as steps, eggs, fingers or toys, will ensure that the numbers have meaning.
-They will know the connection between the number symbol, the language and the quantity.
+A lot of math is abstract, so anchoring the idea of numbers to quantity or actual objects is important; this is called 1:1 correspondence.
+Rather than learning to count by rote, counting objects, such as steps, eggs, fingers, or toys, will ensure that the numbers have meaning.
+They will know the connection between the number symbol, the language, and the quantity.

 2. Use real objects for calculations

 When you are working with calculations, use real objects.
-“I had twenty toy cars, but gave you four, how many are left?”
+“I had twenty toy cars but gave you four.
+How many are left?”
 Show that you can count them again, or you can count back the four from twenty.
 It’s the same with fractions – get a cake or a chocolate bar and chop it up.
-Again, anchoring math in reality helps children understand what is happening with their calculations or their fractions before they are able to move on to abstract images or numerical representations.
+Anchoring math in reality helps children understand what is happening to their calculations or fractions and prepares them to move on to abstract images or numerical representations.

 3. Keep bringing older kids back to real life